chelyn2008/EGT309/README.md

     - to get out of the previous dir, type `cd ..`
     - type `cd mt`
     - type `kubectl apply -f MT_deployment.yaml`
+3) Model Inference
+    - Follow the first step of the previous number
+    - type `cd mi`
+    - type `kubectl apply -f MI_deployment.yaml`

+## Things to note (Developers)
+Any changes to the `.py` files
+- Must rebuild image
+    - Dockerfiles are the ones with the run command for the py file
+    - Rebuilding image in production env also ensures consistency and reliability

+**can be deleted after seen**
+@rhian - pls rebuild your image and lmk again so i can try the deployments again
+@mathi & ana - pls help me check through the py files and all to ensure that it matches (e.g. X_train_scaled should be saved to X_train_scaled.csv I GOT SO MAD I CLDNT DEBUG THIS AND IT WAS BCOS OF ONE STUPID MISTAKE) For u guys model inf as well, can u guys also go and help me find out what the node affinity does in PV because i tried it and it literally worked so idk some magic note from chelyn - im sorry i couldn't give u guys more stuff! please lmk what i need to do for the slides and ill start it as soon as i wake up TvT